canonical/ubuntu-core-docs/docs/tutorials/try-pre-built-images/install-on-a-device/install-on-renesas.md

 ### Configure a network connection

-Network access is a requirement for Ubuntu Core, at least initially, and you have a choice about whether to use a wired connection (Ethernet) or Wi-Fi, if your Raspberry Pi supports it.
+Network access is a requirement for Ubuntu Core, at least initially, and you have a choice about whether to use a wired connection (Ethernet) or Wi-Fi.

 #### Wi-Fi